Hong Kong Foundation Day: 180th Anniversary

-Year 2021 is the 180th anniversary of Foundation Day.
-A group of British parliamentarians from the House of Commons, led by Andrew Rosindell MP, tabled the non-binding Early Day Motion 1382 for the occasion in which, among other things, they welcomed those Hong Kongers who were moving to the UK from Hong Kong “to escape the iron heel of Chinese Communist tyranny”.
+The year 2021 was the 180th anniversary of Foundation Day.
+A group of British parliamentarians from the House of Commons, led by Andrew Rosindell MP, tabled the non-binding Early Day Motion 1382 for the occasion in which, among other things, they welcomed those Hong Kongers who were moving to the UK from Hong Kong "to escape the iron heel of Chinese Communist tyranny".

 There was another group of British parliamentarians and activists who partnered with Stand with Hong Kong to create commemorative YouTube videos for the occasion in which they commemorated the 180th anniversary and took the opportunity to express their solidarity with Hong Kongers regarding the democratic and human rights issues they had to endure.

 Debate

 Quite a few in Hong Kong see Foundation Day as the birthday of Hong Kong, but not everyone agrees.

 Though not always, those who regard Foundation Day as Hong Kong’s birthday often attribute the success of modern Hong Kong to the British rule, which began on Foundation Day.

-Opponents view 26 January 1841 as a humiliating moment in Chinese history and sometimes label those who think Foundation Day is worthy of celebration as anti-China or even separatists.
-Similarly, some criticise it as colonial nostalgia.
+Some criticise the day as colonial nostalgia.

+But the Chinese-centric view of history is not unopposed.
+Some point to the fact that many indigenous people, especially the Tankas, who had been subject to centuries of despise and oppression by the Han Chinese since the Qin military campaign against the Baiyue, decided to collaborate with and provide much assistance to the British forces in the war in exchange for British protection in the future.

+Merchandise

+Even though the founding of Hong Kong occurred in the distant past in 1841, this episode of history still provides inspiration to some creators and designers in the cultural and creative industries today.
+The history related to Foundation Day has inspired the creation of different local merchandise from time to time, such as handbags, clothes, perfume, calendars etc.